n-laoutaris/rental-database-SQL/README.md

 Additionally, the following PDF documents are included in the `docs/` folder:
 - `test_plan.pdf`: A document outlining test cases and expected/actual outcomes used to validate the database.
-- `table_specifications.pdf`: A detailed breakdown of all table structures, relationships, and design decisions.
+- `table_specifications.pdf`: A detailed breakdown of all table structures, relationships and design decisions.

 ## Technologies Used
 - Oracle SQL